BaranziniLab/KG_RAG/README.md

 ## BiomixQA: Benchmark dataset

-BiomixQA is a curated biomedical question-answering dataset comprising two distinct components:
+BiomixQA is a curated biomedical question-answering dataset utilized to validate KG-RAG framework across different LLMs.
+This consists of:

 - Multiple Choice Questions (MCQ)
 - True/False Questions

-This dataset has been utilized to validate KG-RAG framework across different LLMs.
-The diverse nature of questions in this dataset, spanning multiple choice and true/false formats, along with its coverage of various biomedical concepts, makes it particularly suitable for assessing the performance of KG-RAG framework.
-Hence, this dataset is designed to support research and development in biomedical natural language processing, knowledge graph reasoning, and question-answering systems.
+The diverse nature of questions in this dataset, spanning multiple choice and true/false formats, along with its coverage of various biomedical concepts, makes it particularly suitable to support research and development in biomedical natural language processing, knowledge graph reasoning, and question-answering systems.

 This dataset is currently hosted in Hugging Face and you can find it [here](https://huggingface.co/datasets/kg-rag/BiomixQA).